monzo/docs/source/includes/_web_hooks.md

 }
 ```

 Each time a matching event occurs, we will make a POST call to the URL you provide.
-If the call fails, we will try a maximum of 5 times to deliver it.
+If the call fails, we will retry up to a maximum of 5 attempts.

 ##### Arguments